woodstockcs/csp-class-docs/ai/conversations.md

 <br><br>

 # Sandbox
-Visit chat.openai.com and log in with your school account.
+Visit [chatgpt.com](https://www.chatgpt.com) and log in with your school google account.

 1. Ask the AI to tell you a joke about programming
 2. Ask it to explain the joke